kkomaz/Truffle-Survey-App/README.md

 1. Make sure you do not have a build folder (possibly existing from testing)

 2. Run your ganache server, if you're using the `ganache-cli` run the command and hook up to metamask manually.
+Locally please run on 8545.
 ```
 ganache-cli
 ```